wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.7.2 =
+* Fix: address issue with Continue Reading links leading to 404 pages.
+* Update: respect wordpress content formatting in testimonials.
+* Fix: change position of Testimonials menu item, so that it doesn't dissappear in some situations.

 = 1.7.1 =
 * Update: adds wrapping class to submission success message.